 To stay on the safe side, we recommend having routine cleaning to keep an eye on things, and spot cleaning when certain issues pop-up.

 Having your air ducts cleaned routinely has no downside and can make you aware of any problems that might have developed.
 We recommend they be cleaned every three to five years; or more frequently if any of the following factors come into play:

 Situations where your ducts require spot cleaning include:

 The best way to prevent any side effects caused by mold exposure is to prevent it from happening in the first place.
 Large amounts of mold need to be removed with specialized removal techniques by professionals wearing personal protective equipment.
-Art Plumbing, AC & Electric will clean every part of your AC unit’s ducts, minimizing the chances of re-contamination and keeping mold exposure at bay.
+Art Plumbing, Air Conditioning & Electric will clean every part of your AC unit’s ducts, minimizing the chances of re-contamination and keeping mold exposure at bay.
 Let’s clear the air—contact us today at 1-800-475-1504!